 While I was at Princeton, my main extra-curricular activity was the Princeton University Glee Club (the university concert choir), in which I sang as a baritone.

-I also enjoy photography, playing bridge (which my bridge partner and former suitemate taught me) and playing table tennis.
+I also enjoy photography, playing bridge (which my bridge partner and former suitemate taught me), and playing soccer and table tennis.